tox-rs/tox-human/src/groupchat_packets.md

 The procedure of invite is:

-- find a group using group_number.
+- find a conference using conference_id.
 - assemble and send `Invite packet` using messenger and net crypto.

 When a peer receives `Invite packet` and want to join the conference then:

-- get group number using received packet.
+- get conference id using received packet.
-- join the group
+- join the conference
     - send `Response packet` to the peer.
-    - add friend connection to the group.
+    - add friend connection to the conference.
     - send peer query packet.

 When a peer receives `Response packet` then:

-- find group using received packet.
+- find conference using received packet.
 - get random peer number which is not redundant, this peer number will identify the sender of this packet.
-- add the peer to group chat.
+- add the peer to conference.
-- add the friend connection to group chat.
+- add the friend connection to conference.
-- send new peer message to all of the group members.
+- send new peer message to all of the conference members.

 ## Peer online packet

 As soon as the connection to the other peer is opened, a `peer online packet` is sent to the peer.
-The purpose of this packet is to tell the peer that we want to establish the group chat connection.
+The purpose of this packet is to tell the peer that we want to establish the conference connection.

 Serialized form:

 Length    | Content
 --------- | ------
 `1`       | `0x61`
-`2`       | `group number(local)`
+`2`       | `conference id(local)`
-`1`       | `group type`(0: text, 1: audio)
+`1`       | `conference type`(0: text, 1: audio)
 `32`      | `unique id`

 When a peer receives this packet then:

-- get group number of us using received packet's `unique id`.
+- get conference id of us using received packet's `unique id`.
-- get the group number of the sender which is in the packet's `group number(local)`.
+- get the conference id of the sender which is in the packet's `conference id(local)`.
 - if the peer is already online then
     - return.
 - else